 What is Alcohol Addiction and How Do I Know if I Have It?

 Addiction in itself is an obsession or compulsion with any substance or conduct.
+If you are unsure whether you have an alcohol addiction and need treatment, take this alcohol quiz.
 In the case of alcohol addiction, the addict is obsessed with the need for a drink at all times and will go to great lengths — even at the expense of good judgment — to achieve this.
 It can be difficult for someone to acknowledge that they are addicted to alcohol because they cannot see their own actions objectively.
 To someone struggling with alcoholism, the rewarding feelings that come with drinking are all they can see; usually, they are avoiding issues like social anxiety or stress and only understand these short-term effects.
 If you are beginning to wonder if you or a loved one is showing signs of a dependent relationship with alcohol, there are some signs you can watch for to know if you need to seek professional treatment.
+The truth is many alcoholics don’t know the difference between a moderation and a healthy amount of alcohol.

 Treatment for Alcohol Addiction